Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

 Moreover, EasyBuild also keeps **copies of all installed easconfig files in two locations**.

 1. There is a **copy in `$EBU_USER_PREFIX/ebrepo_files`**.
 And in fact, EasyBuild will use this version first if you try to re-install and did not delete this version first.
-This is also a policy we set on LUMI which has **both its advantages and disadvantages**.
+This is a policy we set on LUMI which has **both its advantages and disadvantages**.
 The **advantage** is that it ensures that the **information that EasyBuild has about the installed application is compatible with what is in the module files**.
 But the **disadvantage** of course is that if you install an EasyConfig file